dimsemenov/PhotoSwipe/website/documentation/seo.md

 - Even though search engines index direct link to image file quite well, having a separate HTML page for each image (with descriptive title and description) is better.
 - Feel free to use `srcset` or `<picture>` for thumbnails.

 Know how this page can be improved?
+Found a grammatical mistake?
 [Suggest an edit!](https://github.com/dimsemenov/PhotoSwipe/blob/master/website/documentation/seo.md)